 3. Pair with a Sleek Shoe and Bag

 Finish off your look with feminine footwear like a chic ankle boot or a classic heel with a pointed toe.
 Be sure to stay away from anything too chunky or embellished.
-The idea behind the oversized look is one of minimalism: It’s all about clean lines and simple shapes.
+The idea behind the oversized look is minimalism: It’s all about clean lines and simple shapes.

 4. Choose a Length that Suits Your Body

 Be careful to select a length that works with your figure type.
 A long, calf-length coat may look great on a 6-foot model, but it can have a dwarfing effect for a woman of more average height.
-Look for a length to complement your height.
+Look for a length to complement your size.
 For instance, a coat that stops at or above the knee works better on a shorter woman.

 Chic and fashion-forward, an oversized coat also lends itself to another efficient use in the winter: you’ve got extra room underneath that coat, so use it to your advantage – layer!
-Though oversized outerwear may seem intimidating at first, playing with volume and shape is a great way to experiment and have fun with your Fall/Winter wardrobe.
+Though oversized outerwear may seem intimidating initially, playing with volume and shape is a great way to experiment and have fun with your Fall/Winter wardrobe.